sebastiantoh/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-Any of the given sale indexes are invalid.
+Any of the given sale indices are invalid.

     * 3b1.
 StonksBook shows an error message.
 No sales are edited.